DevKitOrganization/DevTesting/README.md

 [SwiftAPIDesignGuidelines]: https://swift.org/documentation/api-design-guidelines/

+### Development Setup

+To set up the development environment:

+  1. Run `Scripts/install-git-hooks` to install pre-commit hooks that automatically check code formatting.
+  2. Use `Scripts/lint` to manually check code formatting at any time.

 ## Bugs and Feature Requests

 Find a bug?
 Want a new feature?
 Create a GitHub issue and we’ll take a look.

 ## License